 - v0.35.2: Fixed a regression bug introduced in

-config was ignored when managing the s3 state bucket in auto init. - v0.35.3: Fixed bug where Terragrunt panicked with a nil pointer error for certain configurations.
+v0.35.1where theiam_roleconfig was ignored when managing the s3 state bucket in auto init. - v0.35.3: Fixed bug where Terragrunt panicked with a nil pointer error for certain configurations.

 - v0.35.4: Terragrunt will now log the order in which modules are deployed when using

-, instead of all the modules in the graph including those that are excluded.
-You can get the old format logs if you use--terragrunt-log-level debug
+run-all, instead of all the modules in the graph including those that are excluded.
+You can get the old format logs if you use--terragrunt-log-level debug.
+Refer to the Release Notes for sample output. - v0.35.5: Terragrunt will now log parsing errors during the dependency detection phase for

-at the debug level. - v0.35.6: Warning logs about partial parsing of included configurations have been converted to debug level.
+destroyat the debug level. - v0.35.6: Warning logs about partial parsing of included configurations have been converted to debug level.

 - v0.35.7: Fixed bug where